-The only other change to writer_thread() is that we pass count_records() a transaction handle, rather than configuring our entire application for uncommitted reads.
+That completes main().
+The bulk of our writerThread() function implementation is unchanged from the initial transaction example, except that we now pass countRecords a transaction handle, rather than configuring our application to perform uncommitted reads.
 Both mechanisms work well-enough for preventing a self-deadlock.
-However, the individual count in this example will tend to be lower than the counts seen in the previous transaction example, because count_records() can no longer see records created but not yet committed by other threads.
+However, the individual count in this example will tend to be lower than the counts seen in the previous transaction example, because countRecords() can no longer see records created but not yet committed by other threads.